 - (i) It helps in the efficient transportation of goods from one place to another.
 It makes the availability of the raw material for the industries easy and also transports the finished products to the sellers. - (ii) It is important for the movement of people due to its affordability.
-People travel due to economic activities like job requirements or for professional work. - (iii) It also helps in the increase of the trading volume with foreign nations and leads to the increase in the forex reserves which leads to the economic development of the nation. - 27.
+People travel due to economic activities like job requirements or for professional work. - (iii) It also helps in the increase of the trading volume with foreign nations and leads to the increase in the forex reserves which leads to the economic development of the nation.

+27. Distinguish between formal and informal sources of credit.
+3

+Ans.
 Formal credit is generally available with banks and cooperatives.
 They charge lesser rates of interest than informal institutions.
-The Reserve Bank of India (RBI) supervises the functioning of the formal sources of loans. - Informal lenders include moneylenders, traders, employers, relatives and friends, etc. They charge much higher interest on loans.
-There is no one to stop them from using unfair means to get their money back. - 28.
+The Reserve Bank of India (RBI) supervises the functioning of the formal sources of loans.

+Informal lenders include moneylenders, traders, employers, relatives and friends, etc. They charge much higher interest on loans.
+There is no one to stop them from using unfair means to get their money back.

+- "In modern democracies, power sharing arrangements can take many forms."
+Explain the statement.
+3 - Ans.
 In modern democracies, the power-sharing arrangement can take several forms.
 It can be horizontal power sharing or vertical power sharing.
-One of the most common setups of power-sharing in democracy is the distribution of powers among the three sections of the government Legislature, Executive and Judiciary. - (i) Legislature: The legislature is concerned with passing the laws, controlling the finances of the state and delivering on matters of public importance. - (ii) Executive: The executive machinery implements the policies of the government and executes the rules made by the legislative bodies.

-- (iii) Judiciary: The judiciary is concerned with the interpretation of the laws and has the power to punish those who commit crimes or break the laws.
-The judiciary can also check the functioning of the executives. - 29.
+One of the most common setups of power-sharing in democracy is the distribution of powers among the three sections of the government Legislature, Executive and Judiciary. - (i) Legislature: The legislature is concerned with passing the laws, controlling the finances of the state and delivering on matters of public importance. - (ii) Executive: The executive machinery implements the policies of the government and executes the rules made by the legislative bodies. - (iii) Judiciary: The judiciary is concerned with the interpretation of the laws and has the power to punish those who commit crimes or break the laws.
+The judiciary can also check the functioning of the executives.

+- 29. Why is the issue of sustainability important for development?
+Explain with examples.
+3 - Ans.
 The issue of sustainability is important for the development for a variety of reasons: - (i) The fast pace of development has caused serious environmental concerns to environment as land degradation, exploitation of resources, loss of habitat for living organisms and many more.
 These things are causing a great threat to survival and have to be dealt with efficiently. - (ii) There is a rise in different kinds of pollution like land, air, water and noise which are harming the environment.
 It is the need of the hour to adopt a model of sustainable development which meets the demands of the present without compromising the future. - (iii) Sustainable development has become the necessity of the hour if we have continued to exploit the resources at the same rate as we are now then the future of our upcoming generations will be under severe threat.